National Health Service (England): Information technology

 In the 1980s and 90s, NHS IT spent money on several failed IT projects.
 The Wessex project, in the 1980s, attempted to standardize IT systems across a regional health authority.
 The London Ambulance Service was to be a computer-aided dispatch system.
 Read code was an attempt to develop a new electronic language of health, later scheduled to be replaced by SNOMED CT.

 The NHS Information Authority (NHSIA) was established by an Act of Parliament in 1999 to bring together four NHS IT and Information bodies (NHS Telecoms, Family Health Service (FHS), NHS Centre for Coding and Classification (CCC) and NHS Information Management Group (IMG)) to work together to deliver IT infrastructure and information solutions to the NHS in England.
 A 2002 plan was for NHSIA to implement four national IT projects: Basic infrastructure, Electronic records, Electronic prescribing, and Electronic booking, modeled after the large NHS Direct tele-nurse and healthcare website program.
-The NHSIA functions were divided into other organizations by April 2005.
+The NHSIA functions were divided into other organisations by April 2005.

 In 2002, the NHS National Programme for IT (NPfIT) was announced by the Department of Health.
 It was widely seen as a failure, and blamed for delaying the implementation of IT in the service.
 Even in 2020, it appeared most of the 1.38 million NHS computers were still using Windows 7, which was released in 2009, and additional support had to be arranged by Microsoft until 14 January 2021 before the migration to Windows 10 could be completed.
 NHSX, the organization set up to manage NHS information technology was supervising the migration and has the power to impose sanctions on laggards.